Local reminiscence in the PXP model: The blockaded state

 where we have introduced the compact notation $\ket{0}\otimes\ket{\varphi_{L-1}}=\ket{0, \varphi_{L-1}}$ and $\ket{1}\otimes\ket{0}\otimes\ket{\varphi_{L-2}}=\ket{1,0,\varphi_{L-2}}$.
 Using Eq.~\eqref{eq:fib} and other similar ways of rewriting the state, one can have access the all the single-site reduced density matrices that read (see appendix~\ref{app:fibo})

 where $\rho^{(\varphi_L)}_j$ denotes the partial trace of $\ket{\varphi_L}\bra{\varphi_L}$ over the entire chain, excluding the site $j$.

 We first analyze the the overlap of this state with the spectrum of the system, see Fig.~\ref{fig:sketch_blockaded}(a).
 In analogy with the behavior observed in the other states, the overlap increases exponentially with energy.
 However, unlike the other cases, here we observe the emergence of a dominant contribution from a single state, namely, the highest excited state $\ket{E_{n_{\rm max}}}$, which significantly outweighs the influence of the others and governs the overall behavior.
 Thus, the state is highly localized in the eigenstates basis.
-It is important to note that this state exhibits characteristics consistent with QMBS, as evidenced by the absence of volume-law scaling shown in the inset.
 Although its dynamical behavior is also shaped by the significant contribution of numerous other eigenstates with non-zero overlap.
 This results in a complex evolution that departs from ideal scarred dynamics and gives rise to a rich dynamical structure that warrants a more in-depth exploration.

 Our systematic analysis passes then through the dynamics of entanglement entropy and global fidelity, compared with $\prod_j \mathcal{F}_j(t)$, Figs.~\ref{fig:sketch_blockaded}(b),(c).
 The entanglement entropy dynamics remains relatively low compared to that observed during the ergodic dynamics of the homogeneous state $\ket{\boldsymbol{0}}$.
 Nevertheless, it exhibits a clear dependence on system size, with the entanglement increasing as the size grows.
 The overall behavior is distinctly non-ergodic: the entanglement entropy oscillates in time without rapidly reaching a stationary value.
 However, its strong dependence on $L$, which is well captured by the volume-law scaling $S(t, L) \sim L\, f\left(\frac{t}{L}\right)$ (see inset), indicates that, despite being dominated by the highest-energy scarred state, the dynamics of the blockaded state is significantly influenced by the multitude of other eigenstates with smaller overlap.